rubyaccessories/blog/README.md

 # Team TryRubyStandardLibrary

-This is a blog for the Rails Girls Summer of Code Volunteer Team TryRubyStandardLibrary
+This is a blog for the Rails Girls Summer of Code Volunteer Team The Standard Librarians

 The Team consists of
 * Jen Diamond